Where Spirit Meets the Bone

 with broken wings and fractured faith.

-We seem odd, keen to find flaws in one another
+so keen to find flaws in one another

 Yet what is right with the church is

-We are visible people joined together
+we are visible people joined together as a body

 despite our thoroughly motley messiness.